krycha99/bash-scripts/README.md

 - `conditions.sh` – Example of if/else logic
 - `loops.sh` – For and while loop demonstrations
 - `functions.sh` – Defining and calling functions
+- `arrays.sh` – Initialization and comparison of arrays

 ## 📚 Learning Objectives